Fatherly: Overview

 Fatherly offers articles, videos, and other digital content tailored to young fathers.
 The company has been described by The New York Times as "BuzzFeed meets Vice for parents".
 While the site's content is geared toward men, half of Fatherly's audience are women.

 Fatherly covers a variety of topics across health, science, play, relationships, personal finance, gear and parenting.
-It also has several content franchises including 940 Weekends, which focuses on activities, My Father, The…, which provides first-person narratives from sons and daughters of famous parents, and The Fatherly Podcast, a streaming, conversation-based show.
+It also has several content franchises including 940 Weekends, which focuses on activities; My Father, The…, which provides first-person narratives from sons and daughters of famous parents; and The Fatherly Podcast, a streaming, conversation-based show.

 History

-In October 2014, while Fatherly.com was still in beta, the company created a grant called The Fatherly Fund to help parents fund, and complete, projects for their children that they would not otherwise be able to afford.
+In October 2014, when Fatherly.com was still in beta, the company created a grant called The Fatherly Fund to help parents fund and complete projects for their children that they would not otherwise be able to afford.

-Founded by Simon Isaacs and Michael Rothman, Fatherly officially launched in April 2015.
-The founders have cited the lack of male-focused parenting content as inspiration for the company.
-Rothman further explained that he and Isaacs began Fatherly in part, because, "there are more diverse notions of family generally [and] there should be a platform for insights, advice and product recommendations that provides a bigger tent for more of today's parents."
+Founded by Simon Isaacs and Michael Rothman, Fatherly launched in April 2015.
+The founders cited the lack of male-focused parenting content as inspiration for the company.
+Rothman further explained that he and Isaacs began Fatherly in part because "there are more diverse notions of family generally [and] there should be a platform for insights, advice and product recommendations that provides a bigger tent for more of today's parents."

 Fatherly was named one of Oprah's "favorite things" of 2016 and was noted by Adweek, Digiday and CNBC for its success with video targeting on Facebook.
 In June 2016, nearly 3 million unique visitors went to the site.
 By 2017, Fatherly reached 75 million people on Facebook each week.